|Guide||♦||22 Triplogs||0 Topics|

-.
+Hospital Flat Nature Trail.
 Built by the Safford Rotary Club, this easy loop hike circles around the little hill that separates Hospital Flat from Treasure Park.
-Hospital Flat gets its name from the military hospital located there in the 1870's and 80's.
+Hospital Flat gets its name from the military hospital located there in the 1870s and '80s.
 Rather than be made to suffer in the desert heat at nearby Fort Grant, sick or wounded soldiers were brought up to Hospital Flat to recuperate in the cool alpine environment.
 Today, the expansive meadow that forms Hospital Flat is the location of a forest service campground and this scenic little trail.
-The trail is easy to follow for the most part, except where it ends at the turnoff for Treasure Park, where the myriad of other paths get a little confusing.
+The trail is easy to follow for the most part, except where it ends at the turnoff for Treasure Park, where the myriad of other paths gets a little confusing.
 Starting this hike from Hospital Flat solves that problem.
-State highway 366, which provides access to this hike, is closed yearly due to snow from November 15 to April 15, at a point one mile before the trailhead.
+State Highway 366, which provides access to this hike, is closed yearly due to snow from November 15 to April 15, at a point one mile before the trailhead.